Orders and Annexes

 Orders and annexes are critical components of the brigade's engineer C2.
 The brigade engineer, through the brigade commander, exercises functional control over the engineer operations within the brigade sector by including critical instructions in the brigade order and the engineer annex.
 The supporting company commander also issues unit orders to exercise unit control over engineer forces under his command.
 The products from the brigade engineer and the company commander must work together to synchronize and coordinate engineer support to the brigade.

-Figure A-1 is a sample format of the corps OPORD.
-Paragraphs in which the corps engineer brigade commander may provide engineer input are highlighted.
+Figure B-1 is a sample format of the brigade OPORD.
+Paragraphs in which engineer input is required are bolded.

-The engineer annex contains information not included in the base corps order that is critical to the corps engineer plan or required for subordinate engineer planning.
-It does not include instructions or orders directly to corps engineer units.
-All instructions or tasks are addressed to maneuver divisions, separate brigades, and cavalry regiments--not supporting corps engineer units.
-More important, the engineer annex covers critical aspects of the entire engineer plan, not just parts that pertain to engineer units.
-The engineer annex is not a replacement for a unit order.
-For example, it does not give subunit orders and service support instructions to engineer units remaining under the corps engineer brigade command; those orders and instructions are contained in the corps engineer brigade order.
+The engineer annex contains information not included in the base brigade order that is critical to the brigade engineer plan or required for subordinate engineer planning.
+It does not include instructions or orders directly to engineer units.
+All instructions or tasks are addressed to maneuver brigades, not supporting engineer units.
+More importantly, the engineer annex covers critical aspects of the entire engineer plan, not just parts that pertain to engineer units.
+The engineer annex is not a replacement for the engineer company order.
+For example, it does not give subunit orders and service-support instructions to engineer units remaining under brigade control; those orders and instructions are contained in the engineer company order.
 The engineer annex should meet the following general criteria: